 Photos can only be added to posts when a post is first submitted (and not after it is published).
 To learn why photos can't be added later, see the question about editing posts.

-How do I post an Offer or a Want?
+How do I post an Offer or a Request?

-To offer or request items from your local groups, simply fill out and submit the new post form.
-You can find a link to the new post form near the top of the All Posts page, the Your Posts page and the digest emails.
+To offer or request items, simply fill out and submit the new post form.
+You can find a link to the new post page at the top of the All Posts page, the Your Posts page and the digest emails.
 Please note that most posts have to be approved by volunteer group moderators (separately for each group) and so posts will not instantly show up on your groups after you submit them.

 How do I remove the Fair Offer Policy from my posts?